James-HPJ/GAProjects/Snakes_of_Singapore_Blog/README.md

 ## Project status

 This blog is just starting out, so contributions and entries are welcomed!
 We hope to build on our snake data as much and as quickly as we can.

+## Technical Challenges
+- some elements work only on client side (Google Maps)
+- figuring out how to use passport strategies
+- color themes and ensuring readability of site

+## Improvements to be made
+- better use of passport (flash messages, FB login)
+- geocoding of location based on street name, zip
+- establishing relationships between Collections

+## Lessons Learnt
+- using new technologies (passport, googlemaps, google login)
+- using bootstrap components (carousel, jumbotron, modal)
+- prioritising the requirements of the project
+- need to understand requirements/difficulty of technologies before using them

 ## Credits